-If your emergency fund yields you less than inflation, you are actually losing money every year.
+If your savings account yields you less than inflation, you are actually losing money every year.
 In most countries, saving accounts have lower interest rates than inflation.
 This is almost always the case.

 If you really want an emergency fund, there is nothing you can do about this cost.
 But maybe you do not need one.
 Or maybe you need a smaller one than you think?